coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   Sometimes model training and running the model is deferred to a supplier.
 For generative AI, training is mostly performed by an external supplier because it is expensive and often costs millions of dollars.
 Finetuning of generative AI is also not often performed by organizations given the cost of compute and the complexity involved.
 Some GenAI models can be obtained and run on your own infrastructure.
 The reasons for this could be lower cost (if it is an open source model), and the fact that sensitive input information does not have to be sent externally.
 A reason to use an externally hosted GenAI model can be the quality of the model.

   Who trains/finetunes the model?
   - The supplier: you need to avoid [Supply chain model poisoning](/goto/supplymodelpoison/): obtaining or working with a model that has been manipulated to behave in unintended ways.
 This is done through proper [supply chain management](/goto/supplychainmanage/) (by selecting a trustworthy supplier and verifying the authenticity of the model).
-This is to ensure that the supplier prevents model poisoning during development, including data poisoning, and uses uncompromised data.
-If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be an option if you have the expertise, and if you have access to the model parameters (e.g. open source weights).
+This is to gain assurance on the security posture of the provider, meaning the provider prevents model poisoning during development, including data poisoning, and uses uncompromised data.
+If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be an option if you have the expertise and if you have access to the model parameters (e.g. open source weights).
 See [POISONROBUSTMODEL](/goto/poisonrobustmodel/).
+Note that providers are typically not very open about their security countermeasures, which means that it can be challenging to gain sufficient assurance.
+Regulations will hopefully help achieve more provider transparency.
   - You: you need to prevent [development-time model poisoning](/goto/modelpoison/) which includes model poisoning, data poisoning and obtaining poisoned data or a poisoned pre-trained model in case you're finetuning the model.

   Do you use RAG (Retrieval Augmented Generation using GenAI) ?